-The Bachelor of Landscape Architecture (BLA) Degree is a four-year, 120-credit undergraduate program with a focus on Urban Landscapes.
-The undergraduate program is based on an interdisciplinary foundation experience and a balance of liberal arts courses that reinforce and augment the academic and professional areas of discovery around new urban landscapes.
-The program provides a concurrent academic and practice curriculum as a method of delivering applied, integrated learning, where intellectual growth and practice readiness are taught and valued.
+The Bachelor of Landscape Architecture (BLA) Degree is a four-year undergraduate first-professional program.
+The program is comprised of 120 academic credits and 900 practice-hours with a focus on New Urban Landscapes and Sustainable Practices.

+The undergraduate program is based on an interdisciplinary foundation experience and a balance of liberal arts courses that reinforce and augment the academic and professional curriculum.
+The program provides a concurrent academic and practice curriculum as a method of delivering applied, integrated learning, where intellectual growth and practice readiness are simultaneously taught and valued.